mandraga/upernes/README.md

 Status:
 The disassembler, and instructions rewriting coded in C++ is more or less finished since 2011.
 The emulated PPU is ok (games like in Battle city not working due to special tile sizes), it needs a good knowledge of what's going on in the consoles.
-Any working contribution will be apreciated.
-Basically, the remaining work is: finish the PPU io emulation, The NSF player for SNES by Memblers is used but some adjustments on the line where it is calle dmust be mad ein order to have proper sound. add/fix interrupts.
+Basically, the remaining work is: finish the PPU io emulation, The NSF player for SNES by Memblers is used but some adjustments on the line where it is called must be made in order to have proper sound. add/fix interrupts.
 And finally add comon bank switching for bigger roms (double dragon2 or SMB3 roms have complex bank switching and timers).
-The emulation part is very tricky because not everything is at his original place and the Snes cpu is not much powerfull compared too the nes, you get and extra Mhz but that's it.
+The emulation part is very tricky because not everything is at his original place, and the Snes cpu is not much powerfull compared to the nes, you get and extra Mhz but that's it.
 So code in ram is often used to speed up port emulation calls.

 Tests:
 T1 Palette   1